-If there is no first cause, then the universe is like a great chain with many links; each link is held up by the link above it, but the whole chain is held up by nothing.
+If there is no first cause, then the universe is like a great chain with many links, each link is held up by the link above it, but the whole chain is held up by nothing.
 If there is no first cause, then the universe is like a railroad train moving without an engine.
 Each car's motion is explained proximately by the motion of the car in front of it: the caboose moves because the boxcar pulls it, the boxcar moves because the cattle car pulls it, et cetera.
 But there is no engine to pull the first car and the whole train.
 That would be impossible, of course.
 But that is what the universe is like if there is no first cause: impossible.

 Here is one more analogy.
 Suppose I tell you there is a book that explains everything you want explained.
-You want that book very If there is no first cause, then the universe is like a great chain with many links; each link is held up by the link above it, but the whole chain is held up by nothing.
+You want that book very much You ask me whether I have it I say no the then the universe is like a the great chain with many e if links; each link is held up by the link above it, but the whole chain is held up by nothing.